We are registered with the Office of the Immigration Services Commissioner

 to the Independent Monitoring Authority.

-Our friends at The 3 Million have produced a comprehensive report (August 2021) to the Independent Monitoring Authority, looking at the current position for EU citizens.
+Our friends at campaigning charity, the 3 Million, have produced a report looking at the current position for citizens of EEA countries.

 It's illegal to give immigration advice without being regulated.
 Anyone doing so faces a heavy penalty.
 Diversity Voice is regulated by the OISC, and staff who provide advice are registered as immigration advisers at Level 1 for the EUSS.
 We offer support for applicants to the EU Settlement Scheme.
 All our help is free and available in any language.

 We are aware that unregulated individuals are charging people for advice.
 Please contact the OISC if you are aware of anyone doing this.
 Find out more about the risks of using unregulated help.

 On August 6 2021, the government announced that they would protect the rights of late applicants pending the outcome of a decision.
 Anyone who has made a late application after June 30 meets the criteria, and we assume those who may have applied before with pending cases may be eligible.
 In practice, evidence of application protects rights immediately, rather than having to wait for the outcome of that application.
 The announcement that 'rights will be protected' pending the outcome of a late application confers rights to work, use NHS services, rent and apply for benefits.